 One of the criteria that some in the gun media as well as buyers use to judge a pistol is whether it digests a diverse array of ammunition.
 Brass case, steel case, multiple brands of FMJ, JHP maybe even flat-tops, JSP, hard cast and so on.

-Guns are machines.
+Remember that guns are machines.
 Simple machines, but machines all the same and like other machines, they function best within certain parameters.
 Car guys have their preferred brand of oil whether it’s Castrol GTX, Valvoline, Quaker State or whatever.

-In short, while it’s nice, it isn’t really important to buy a gun that shoots any and all ammo.
-Spend some money buying a range of different ammunition.
-Then take the time to try them out at the range testing both function and accuracy.
-Even if your gun will cycle and shoot everything under sun, there will definitely be some brands and types it shoots best.
-It’s well worth finding those.
+Spend the money up front to buy a variety of different ammunition.
+Invest the time to try them out at the range, testing both function and accuracy.
+Even if you have a gun that will reliably cycle and shoot everything under sun, there will definitely be some brands and types that it shoots better than others.
+It’s well worth your time and money to find those.

 In the end, if your gun fits you and you shoot it well — and you identify the types and brands that work best in it — what else really matters?